Defense Logistics Agency (DLA), Department of Defense.

 End Further Info

 Start Supplemental Information

 Potential Environmental Impacts: No significant effects on environmental resources would be expected from the Proposed Action.
-Insignificant, adverse effects on noise, air quality, water resources, biological resources, infrastructure and transportation, hazardous materials and wastes, and socioeconomics—housing would be expected.
-Insignificant, beneficial effects on air quality, water resources, infrastructure and transportation, and hazardous materials and wastes also would be expected.
-No effects on cultural resources would be expected.
+Insignificant, adverse effects on air quality, water resources, geological resources, cultural resources, biological resources, land use and visual resources, noise, infrastructure, transportation, public health and safety, and hazardous materials and wastes would be expected.
+Insignificant, beneficial effects on water resources, geological resources, land use and visual resources, noise, infrastructure, public health and safety, hazardous materials and wastes, and socioeconomics would be expected.
+No impacts on airspace management/safety and environmental justice would be expected.
 Details of the environmental consequences are discussed in the EA, which is hereby incorporated by reference.

 Determination: DLA has determined that implementation of the Proposed Action will not have a significant effect on the human environment.
 Human environment was interpreted comprehensively to include the natural and physical environment and the relationship of people with that environment.
 Specifically, no highly uncertain or controversial impacts, unique or unknown risks, or cumulatively significant effects were identified.
 Implementation of the Proposed Action will not violate any federal, state, or local laws.
-Based on the results of the analyses performed during preparation of the EA and consideration of comments received during the public comment period, Mr. Phillip R. Dawson, Acting Director, DLA Installation Management, concludes that divestment of MFH at Defense Distribution Center, Susquehanna, does not constitute a major federal action significantly affecting the quality of the human environment within the context of NEPA.
+Based on the results of the analyses performed during preparation of the EA and lack of comments received during the public comment period, Mr. Gordon B. Hackett III, Director, DLA Installation Management, concludes that implementation of the Proposed Action at NAVSTA Norfolk and NNSY does not constitute a major federal action significantly affecting the quality of the human environment within the context of NEPA.
 Therefore, an environmental impact statement for the Proposed Action is not required.